88bulb/roadhill/doc/design.md

-## Message Data Structure
+## Communication and Message Data Structure

-### OTA

-### PLAYwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwww